FTMahringer/FT-XAMPP/README.md

 The Apache container includes a simple HTTP healthcheck for service monitoring.
 Redis and MariaDB are defined as dependencies via `depends_on`.

+## 🛠️ Common Issues / Tips

+If you want to run PHP or Linux commands, make sure you're inside the Apache container.
+You can list all running containers and access the Apache container using the following commands:

+# List all running containers

+`docker ps`

+# Replace <apache-container-name> with the actual container name (e.g., ftxampp_apache)

+`docker exec -it <apache-container-name> bash`

 ## 📜 License

 MIT License – free for personal and commercial use.